Kate Spade 24-Hour Flash Deal: Get This $400 Satchel Bag for Just $89 - E! Online

 We independently selected these deals and products because we love them, and we think you might like them at these prices.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.
 Prices are accurate as of publish time.

 This bag is a great size for a day full of different errands, with more than enough room for my water bottle, phone, iPad, and your other daily essentials.
-It has an interior pocket, which is perfect to separate your keys from the rest of your stuff.
-The Kate Spade Parker Medium Satchel is made with a beautiful pebbled leather, which looks great all the time, especially since it's so easy to clean.
+It has an exterior pocket, which is perfect to separate your keys from the rest of your stuff.
+You can carry it by the handle, wear the long strap on your shoulder, or rock it as a crossbody.
+The Kate Spade Perry Medium Satchel is made with a beautiful pebbled leather, which looks great all the time, especially since it's so easy to clean.
+There are four versatile colors to choose from: black, beige, berry, and burgundy.

 If this sounds like the bag you've been searching for, hurry up and get your shop on.
 This deal won't be here tomorrow.